-Partners: Social Fund for Development
+Partner: Social Fund for Development

 Mobilization and Statistics (CAMAS), the unemployment rate among youth has reached 26 per cent.
-Mobilizing Etijah’s human resources to take part in overcoming and further eradicating this issue.
-Etijah gained a massive experience from past delivered training to 600 young women and men in 2012, and plans to utilize learned lessons and develop Etijah’s Academy curriculum to meet the needs of the new batch of 150 underserved youth residing in Al Zawya El Hamra, Manshieyt Nasser, Boulaq Abu El-Ella.
+Etijah has mobilized its human resources Mobilizing Etijah’s human resources to take part in overcoming and eradicating this issue.
+Etijah gained a massive experience from past delivered training to 600 young women and men in 2012 and thus plans to utilize learned lessons and develop Etijah’s Academy curriculum to meet the needs of the new batch of 150 underserved youth residing in Al Zawya El Hamra, Manshieyt Nasser, Boulaq Abu El-Ella.
 Successful Etijah Academy graduates will be referred to Etijah’s partners for employment opportunities, and enrolled to a wide network of volunteers and skillful trainees.

-- Defining visual merchandising, sales skills, retailing.
+5. Defining visual merchandising, sales skills, and retailing.